penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-enginesettings-properties-teacherbalance.md

 engineInputGHCSchema#/properties/ghcData/properties/engineSettings/properties/teacherBalance
 ```

-Indicates If the optimizer should balance the timetables of the different teachers, to avoid very bad schedules for a particular teacher.
+It indicates whether the optimiser should balance the timetables of different teachers, to avoid very bad timetables for a particular teacher.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |